russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 5 effective non-monetary motivation strategies

-The present-day ever-evolving economy prompts employee motivation to extend far beyond financial incentives.
-Quoting 'Drive,' relying solely on reward-and-punishment tools like monetary rewards often fails to spark genuine engagement and sustained productivity.
+The present-day, ever-evolving economy prompts employee motivation to extend far beyond financial incentives.
+Drawing on the concept from 'Drive,' relying solely on reward-and-punishment tools, such as monetary rewards, often fails to spark genuine engagement and sustained productivity.

 "The science shows that the secret to high performance isn't our biological drive or our reward-and-punishment drive, but our third drive — our deep-seated desire to direct our own lives, to extend and expand our abilities, and to make a contribution."